ayushsoni1010/inklink/README.md

 ## Introduction 📝

-Welcome to inkLink, a powerful blogging platform that connects writers with their audience through seamless content sharing.
+Welcome to inklink, a powerful blogging platform that connects writers with their audience through seamless content sharing.
 Craft captivating content with generative AI, prompt engineering, and an intuitive UI, and share it effortlessly on different blogging platforms.

 ## Features ✨